vfarcic/devops24/manuscript/01-sts.md

 Now that the MongoDB replica set is operational, `api` Pods could connect to it, and Kubernetes changed their statuses to `Running`.
 The whole application is operational.

-There is one more StatefulSets-specific feature we should discuss.
+There is one more StatefulSet-specific feature we should discuss.

 Let's see what happens if, for example, we update the image of the `db` container.